-So, by adding just two simple Skip Logic rules, this company now has a survey tailored for their customers.
+So, by adding just two simple Skip Logic rules, this company now has a survey tailored to their customers.
 Please contact us if you would like a free demo.

 Question 3: What options do I have for exporting survey data?

 Data can now be gathered and exported in a range of forms to suit many types of software.
-Our survey advice provides you with the option to export data either manually or via a scheduled report on a daily, weekly, monthly or just one off basis.
-You can export to CSV (Excel), Individual Responses to MS Word, Summary Data to Excel, Summary Reports to MS Word, Cross Tab Reports.
+Our survey advice provides you with the option to export data either manually or via a scheduled report on a daily, weekly, monthly or just a one-off basis.
+You can export to CSV (Excel), Individual Responses to MS Word, Summary Data to Excel, Summary Reports to MS Word, Cross-Tab Reports.

 We suggest only exporting the data that you need and in a form that it can be easily analysed.
 At the start of your research, think about what data is likely to be produced and in what form you want to review it.